MONTHLY MEMBERSHIP MEETINGS

 The PBA works to make Pasadena a better community in which to live and work by donating funds and time to various education and community causes such as Hancock’s Resolution, Career Connections at Northeast and Chesapeake High Schools, Downs Park summer concerts, the Route 100 Flag Fund, annual high school scholarships, and Education Excellence Award.

 Over 8,000 copies of two history books about Pasadena have been purchased over the last nine years.
 Conceived, funded, and produced by PBA members, “Between Two Rivers” and “The Pasadena Peninsula” were written by Isabel Shipley Cunningham.
-The books are sold at Sandy Spring Bank, The Bank of Glen Burnie, Ace Hardware & Hearth at Lake Shore Plaza, and BB&T on Mountain Road.
+The books are sold at Sandy Spring Bank, The Bank of Glen Burnie, and BB&T on Mountain Road.